Epitome87/Javascript-Bootcamp-Journey/README.md

 ### The Require Cache

-When we require in a file and run that file and get some exports from it, we simulatenously update the require cache.
+When we require in a file and run that file and get some exports from it, we simultaneously update the require cache.
 We can view it by observing the `require.cache` variable.

 The require cache is an object that stores the result of requiring in a file.
 It has some number of keys and values.
 The keys are the names of the different files we require in ("myscript.js" for example).
 The value is whatever we exported from that file (the string "I'm available to other files now!" in our examples).